Smart Data Portfolios: A Governance Framework for AI Training Data: Background and Related Literature

 An early response to the opacity of machine learning systems focused on explainability at the level of individual predictions. \citet{Strumbelj2014} decompose model outputs into feature-level contributions. \citet{Lundberg2017} provide a unified framework for explaining outputs based on additive feature attributions, while \citet{Koh2017} develop influence functions that trace model behavior back to particular portions of the training set.

 Technical approaches to documentation and reporting have complemented these explainability efforts. \citet{Mitchell2019} introduce Model Cards as structured summaries of model behavior, including information about training data, evaluation conditions, and subgroup performance.
 In parallel, dataset documentation frameworks such as Datasheets for Datasets \citep{Gebru2021} record provenance, composition, collection protocols, and intended uses; \citet{Paullada2021} survey this literature and highlight its role in improving transparency at the level of individual datasets.
-Taken together, these contributions provide developers, users, and regulators with clearer insight into how models behave and how particular datasets or examples influence outputs.
-They also emphasize the value of well-documented datasets, while leaving open the question of which data sources were permissible and under which constraints.
+Taken together, these contributions improve transparency regarding model behavior and individual datasets, while leaving largely unresolved how multiple data sources should be selected, combined, and governed within institutional AI deployments.